PoCInnovation/Workshops/software/22.Encore/README.md

 Those two functions must be public and reachable with a request `POST`.
 You are free to choose the name of your endpoints.

-> :bulb: You can also write some error handling about status.
+> 💡 You can also write some error handling about status.
 For example, a deliveryman with the status `working` can not handle an other delivery request.

 #### Who's the owner

-> :bulb: This step is a bonus.
+> 💡 This step is a bonus.

 I think you notice it but we can't actually see the links between deliverymen and packets when we retrieve our list of packet or deliverymen.